 PROVIDE REWARDS AND SUPPORT:

-The next thing that optimising your processes can do is offer the opportunity for consistently providing rewards and support for the people in your team.
+The next thing that optimising your processes can do is offer the opportunity to consistently provide rewards and support for the people in your team.
 When people are working freestyle it can leave gaps in the support network that is required to maintain ongoing performance and growth.
 A strong process will highlight a good performance, which can be rewarded, and it will show when your people need help.

 BLOW YOUR CUSTOMERS AWAY: